 When packing for your Banff Christmas getaway, it’s important to dress warmly and bring along the necessary gear.
 This includes warm winter clothing, waterproof boots, traction devices for your shoes, and snow gear if you plan on partaking in outdoor activities.

 Don’t forget to also pack some festive attire for any holiday events or dinners you may attend.
 And if you plan on visiting the hot springs, don’t forget your bathing suit and towel.

 To experience the best time in Banff National Park in winter, it is important to pack appropriately.
 Here is the packing list for Banff Christmas Season in Winter

-- Outerwear – Wear/carry warm outerwear like wool coats or responsible down filled jackets.
-Keep in mind Banff and Lake Louise get really windy, so definitely I would say stick to a warm jacket with tight cuffs and a high collar.
+- Outerwear – Wear/carry warm outerwear like wool coats or down-filled jackets.
+Keep in mind Banff and Lake Louise get really windy, so I would say stick to a warm jacket with tight cuffs and a high collar.
 You can carry a wool coat for dining, or any indoor events.
-Early November you can get away with a wool coat, provided you are layering well, but from mid-November onwards it is super icy cold especially if you are planning a lot of time outdoors!
+Early November you can get away with a wool coat, provided you are layering well, but from mid-November onwards, it is super icy cold especially if you are planning a lot of time outdoors!

-- Mid Layer – Wear a warm vest, cardigan, light jacket, whichever fits for a mid-layer.
-I prefer wearing a merino wool cardigan as mid-layer (it is lightweight and super warm).
+- Mid-Layer – Wear a warm vest, cardigan, or light jacket, whichever fits for a mid-layer.
+I prefer wearing a Merino wool cardigan as a mid-layer (it is lightweight and super warm).
 Salil prefers a light fleece jacket as a mid-layer.
 So wear what’s comfortable for you and keeps you warm!

 - Warm Hat or Torque – Wear bright-colored torques for a nice pop of color in your Banff winter photos